swanux/Helen/README.md

 *Be SSU (Simple, Small, Useful)*

 HSuite (previously Helen) is a small program written in Python.
 Its main goal is to be the Linux "Swiss-army".
 It's simple and helpful for the new users who want to experience Linux as a daily OS, or for those who are switching distros often.
 ATTENTION!
-This program is currently in Beta stage (v0.3). **NOTE:** The first beta will be avilable soon.
-Currently works on Debian/Ubuntu and Arch based distros.
+This program is currently in Beta stage (v0.4). **NOTE:** Currently works on Debian/Ubuntu and Arch based distros.

 # Also checkout